Sumandora/tarasande/README.md

 - Clear buffers immediately in Blink/Latency
 - Fix Screen attackCooldown
 - Stop using Thread.stop
-- PanelFixedSpotify: cut off when width is hit

 ## Notes
 - Matrix Bots never sneak (might be applicable to other bots)